Food, is essential to your survival, of course.

 However, it’s not as simple as that.

-Processed “whole grain” foods are frequently low on fiber and nutrients.
+Processed “whole grain” foods are frequently low on fibre and nutrients.

-To get complex carbohydrates opt for foods like lentils, beans, whole grains, vegetables and fruits.
+To get complex carbohydrates, opt for foods like lentils, beans, vegetables, and fruits.

-Beware the quantity of grains and breads – even breads labeled as whole wheat; sometimes, they’re really half-wheat.
+Beware the quantity of grains and breads though, as even breads labeled as whole wheat can actually be half wheat sometimes.

 Is Diet Soda Is A Good Substitute For Soda?

-It’s not.
-Just like with fat-free products, it’s not enough to eliminate something from your diet; be careful with what you’re replacing it with.
+Just like with fat free products, it’s not enough to eliminate something from your diet.

-The artificial sweeteners in diet soda will do more damage than good to your diet.
+The artificial sweeteners in diet soda will do more damage than good.